IgniteUI/igniteui-xplat-docs/doc/en/components/bullet-graph.md

 <div class="divider--half"></div>

-The bullet graph supports one scale, one set of tick marks and one set of labels.
+The bullet graph supports one scale, NEW TEXT TTTDFK one set of tick marks and one set of labels.
 The bullet graph component also has built-in support for animated transitions.
 This animation is easily customizable by setting the `TransitionDuration` property.
 The features of the bullet graph include configurable orientation and direction, configurable visual elements such as the needle, and more.

 <!-- Angular, React, WebComponents -->